microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupMember.md

 The `Add-EntraBetaGroupMember` cmdlet adds a member to a group.
 Specify the `GroupId` and `RefObjectId` parameters to add a member to a group.

-In delegated scenarios, the signed-in user needs either a supported Microsoft Entra role or a custom role with the microsoft.directory/groups/members/update permission.
-For most groups, the least privileged roles that allow this operation are:
+In delegated scenarios, the signed-in user needs a supported Microsoft Entra role or a custom role with the `microsoft.directory/groups/members/update` permission.
+The minimum roles required for this operation, excluding role-assignable groups, are:

 - Group owners
 - Directory Writers
 - Groups Administrator
-- Identity Governance Administrator
 - User Administrator

-For Microsoft 365 groups specifically:

-- Exchange Administrator
-- SharePoint Administrator
-- Teams Administrator
-- Yammer Administrator

-For security groups specifically:

-- Intune Administrator

-To add members to a role-assignable group, the app must have `RoleManagement.ReadWrite.Directory` permission, and the calling user must have a supported Microsoft Entra role.
-The least privileged role for this is `Privileged Role Administrator`.

 ## Examples